Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: Introduction

 LSI has appealing features, but also raises challenging inferential issues due to the latent nature of principal strata.
 We propose the Bayesian approach for inference, which is particularly useful for accounting for uncertainties and for pooling information from the data in complex settings.
 Under SI causal estimands, such as average causal effects, are usually point identified, that is, they can be expressed as known function of the distribution of the observed data.
-Under LSI, some parameters may be partially or weakly identified in the sense that their posterior distributions have substantial regions of flatness \citep{Gustafson:2010}.
-The Bayesian approach, however, is particularly appealing to draw inference on partially or weakly identified parameters.
+Under LSI, some parameters may be partially identified in the sense that multiple values of the parameter can correspond to the same distribution of observables, and thus the parameters cannot be consistently estimated, but the possible set of values for the parameters which are consistent with the observed data law is smaller than the a-priori set of possible values: the observed data law gives an identification region for partially identified parameters \cite[e.g.,][]{Gustafson:2010}.
+The Bayesian approach is particularly appealing to draw inference on partially identified parameters.
 In fact, Bayesian inference is based on the posterior distribution of the parameters of interest, which are derived by updating a prior distribution to a posterior distribution via a likelihood, irrespective of whether the parameters are fully or partially identified, and if the prior is proper, the posterior distribution will be proper, too.
-Bayesian analysis conducted under LSI naturally provides a framework for sensitivity analysis with respect to violations of SI, where sensitivity parameters are meaningful quantities, with a direct interpretation.
+Bayesian analysis conducted under LSI naturally provides a framework for sensitivity analysis with respect to specific violations of SI, where sensitivity parameters are meaningful quantities, with a direct interpretation (see Section~\ref{sec:PrW2} for details).